 As mentioned above, BIPOC and/or low-income communities, as well as those already disproportionately polluted, should not even be targeted for CISFs in the first place.
 It would be an environmental justice violation, on its face.
-But DOE could and should support BIPOC and/ or low-income communities, especially those already shouldering disproportionately high hazardous industry burdens, in consent-based siting of safe, clean, renewable energy and energy efficiency economic development.
+But DOE could and should support BIPOC and/or low-income communities, especially those already shouldering disproportionately high hazardous industry burdens, in consent-based siting of safe, clean, renewable energy and energy efficiency economic development.
 This would comport with the Biden administration's stated EJ principles.
+So too would DOE prioritizing long overdue radiological clean up and remediation, in places contaminated with hazardous ionizing radioactive pollution, as due to nuclear power and nuclear weapons industry abuses of the past, including those perpetrated by DOE (and its predecessor, the U.S. Atomic Energy Commission, AEC) itself.

+Another barrier is language.
 Importantly, Latinx communities often have a large percentage of residents for whom Spanish is their primary or only language.
-Such is the case in the region surrounding the privately owned CISFs targeting the Permian Basin in New Mexico and Texas currently.
+Such is the case in the region surrounding the privately owned CISFs currently targeting the Permian Basin in New Mexico and Texas.
 Along one stretch of railway (El Paso to Monahans in West Texas) that would carry high-level radioactive wastes to one or both of these CISFs if they are constructed and operated, the Latinx population represents 92% of the overall population, and 49% of the population does not speak English well.
-(For more detailed information, see: < http://static1.1.sqspcdn.com/static/f/ 356082/28466350/1631389405890/CISF+Dangers+and+Holtec+and+ISP+sites-3.pdf? token=TdODAT3hqzGDDH887ttAaoVjjJQ%3D >) Thus, for DOE to meaningfully communicate with such populations, all written and verbal communications must not only appear in English, but also Spanish.
+(For more detailed information, see: < http://static1.1.sqspcdn.com/static/f/356082/28466350/1631389405890/CISF+Dangers+and+Holtec+and+ISP+sites-3.pdf? token=TdODAT3hqzGDDH887ttAaoVjjJQ%3D >)

+Thus, for DOE to meaningfully communicate with such populations, all written and verbal communications must not only appear in English, but also Spanish.